Hellenistic religion: Ruler cults

 Another innovation in the Hellenistic period was the institution of cults dedicated to the rulers of the Hellenistic kingdoms.
-The first of these was established under Alexander, whose conquests, power, and status had elevated him to a degree that required special recognition.
+The first of these was established under Alexander the Great, whose conquests of the Achaemenid Empire, power, and status had elevated him to a degree that required special recognition.
 His successors continued his worship to the point where in Egypt under Ptolemy I Soter, we find Alexander being honored as a god.
-Ptolemy's son Ptolemy II Philadelphus proclaimed his late father a god, and made himself a living god.
+Ptolemy's son Ptolemy II Philadelphus proclaimed his father a god, and made himself a living god.

-By doing so, the Ptolemies were adapting earlier Egyptian ideas in pharaonic worship.
-Elsewhere, practice varied; a ruler might receive divine status without the full status of a god, as occurred in Athens in 307 BCE, when Antigonus I Monophthalmus and Demetrius I Poliorcetes were honored as saviors (soteres) for liberating the city, and, as a result, an altar was erected; an annual festival was founded; and an office of the "priest of the Saviours" was introduced.
+By doing so, the Ptolemies were adapting earlier Egyptian ideas in Pharaonic worship.
+Elsewhere, practice varied; a ruler might receive divine status without the full status of a god, as occurred in Athens in 307 BCE, when Antigonus I Monophthalmus and Demetrius I Poliorcetes were honored as saviors (soteres) for liberating the city, and, as a result, an altar was erected; an annual festival was founded; and an office of the "Priest of the Saviours" was introduced.
 Temples dedicated to rulers were rare, but their statues were often erected in other temples, and the kings would be worshiped as "temple-sharing gods."